Murdalay/bem-core/common.docs/reference/reference.en.md

 #### The Context

 During processing of the input BEMJSON-tree, the tempating engine builds **the context**.
-It's a data structure which is accessible during the time when template are being applied.
+It's a data structure which is accessible during the time when templates are being applied.
 The context corresponds to the current element (node) of the input BEM-tree.
 It includes:

 * normalized information about the current BEM-entity;
-* a fragment of the original input data (current BEMJSON-tree element and its descendants);
+* a fragment of an original input data (a current BEMJSON-tree element and its descendants);
 * a string buffer in which the resulting HTML is being written;
 * service fields that contain information about the current state (mode, position in the input BEM-tree, etc.);
-* auxiliary functions.
+* the auxiliary functions.

 BEM-entity, which is described by the current context, is called a **context entity**.